madetech/handbook/guides/it/laptop_security.md

 The user account that you use on a day to day basis must be a standard non-administrator account.
 If you require administrator rights to do your job, you can create a separate admin user and switch to this when required.

 ### Linux (Ubuntu)

+**Note: This is optional for Linux users, though recommended by Cyber Essentials Plus.**

 A standard account is not on the `sudoers list`, so in order to run commands that require `sudo` access you can temporarily switch to an admin account, run the `sudo` command then logout of the admin user:

 ```bash